inside

 - It is updated annually.

-- Manuscript Matcher It is available within EndNote.
-See also here.
-(Provided by Clarivate) Click here for the introductory blog.
+- Manuscript Matcher: It is available in EndNote and here (provided by Clarivate).
+Click here for the introductory blog.

 ■Notes on publishing in an open access journal